Showing posts with label politics. Show all posts

 I wonder how our President can accept the peace prize and then cite an argument for just war?!
 I personally feel his decision to increase troops was morally bankrupt.
 A more peaceful approach would have been to refuse the prize.

-Is Obama a war mongerer?
+Is Obama a warmonger?
 Does he feel a little aggressive push is necessary to end the war in Iraq and Afghanistan?
 Is violence ever necessary?

 His decision to enact violence is not necessarily unethical.
 Even Gandhi and King understood violence is necessary to enact change.
-Violence in some order can bring about peace - even the non-violent violence that encouraged civil rights and brought down the monarchy in India was in my opinion ethical violence.
-The violence of WWII took the lives of millions of more civilians than any other war this past century.
+Violence, in some order, can bring about peace - even the non-violent violence that encouraged civil rights and brought down the monarchy in India was, in my opinion, ethical.
+The violence of WWII took the lives of millions of more civilians than any other war in this past century.
 Democracy does not deplore that war.

 Reasons for "just war" in other regions besides the Middle East: